farhaanshareef/portfolio/README.md

 #### - Postman
   - Popular API testing tool with a user-friendly interface.
-  - Created collections and performed unit testing for each endpoint using Postman.
-  - Conducted end-to-end testing using the collection runner feature in Postman.
+  - Conducted end-to-end testing with newman and CI/CD implementation with Bitbucket.
   - Implemented data-driven testing using JSON and CSV files in Postman.

+#### - API Automation
+  - Automated e2e API's using Python with request package.
+  - Automated e2e API's with Rest Assured.

 #### - Appium
   - Open-source framework for mobile app testing.